Khaled-Mahmmoud/MyCompetitiveProgramming/General/Overflow , Casting and Floating.md

 }
 ```

-to print a floating point numbers with n digits after the decimal point , we use
+``to print a floating point numbers with n digits after the decimal point , we use``
 ```cpp
 #include<iomanip>
 cout<< fixed << showpoint << setprecision(n) ;
 ```

+`Do not use float in competitive programming , only double`